CIEMAT-Neutrino/SCINT/docs/Libraries.rst

 .. admonition:: **Computing peak/pedestal variables**

-   These functions are used to compute the peak and pedestal varibales of the raw waveforms (`compute_peak_variables`, `compute_pedestal_variables`, `compute_pedestal_variables_sliding_window`, `compute_pedestal_sliding_windows`).
+   These functions are used to compute the peak and pedestal variables of the raw waveforms (`compute_peak_variables`, `compute_pedestal_variables`, `compute_pedestal_variables_sliding_window`, `compute_pedestal_sliding_windows`).
 We can also compute the processed waveforms with the pedestal subtracted as well as computing the power spectrum of the waveforms (`compute_ana_wvfs`, `compute_power_spec`).
 Finally, we are trying to optimize the functions by introducing `numba` libraries.
 The `shift_ADCs` function is used to shift the ADCs of the waveforms to the pedestal value.
 The `shift4_numba` function is used to shift the ADCs of the waveforms to the pedestal value using `numba` library.

 .. autoclass:: lib.ana_functions.compute_peak_variables
 .. autoclass:: lib.ana_functions.compute_pedestal_variables